-I am pleased to announce that Prof. Alexis T. Bell is the recipient of the 2018 NACS Award for Distinguished Service in the Advancement of Catalysis sponsored and administered by The North American Catalysis Society.
+I am pleased to announce that Prof. Alexis T. Bell is the recipient of the 2018 NACS Award for Distinguished Service in the Advancement of Catalysis.
+The award is co-sponsored by ExxonMobil and Clariant.
 It is awarded biennially in even-numbered years.
 The award consists of a plaque and an honorarium of $5,000.
 The plaque will be presented during the closing banquet ceremonies at the 2019 North American Meeting of the Catalysis Society.

 The NACS Award for Distinguished Service in the Advancement of Catalysis is given to a person who has advanced catalytic chemistry or engineering by significant service to the catalysis community in addition to their technical accomplishments.